 That Something Was Me.

 Quite frankly, the rules we live by in the real world just don't apply in

 And why should they?
-Should we judge people who can't remember the here and right now very well by the same rules that apply to us - the Alzheimer's care partners?
+Should we judge people who can't remember what just happened very well by the same rules that apply to us - the Alzheimer's caregiver?